A Distributed Plug-and-Play MCMC Algorithm for High-Dimensional Inverse Problems: Conclusion and perspectives

 \section{Conclusion and perspectives}

-This work introduces a distributed PnP Split Gibbs sampler implemented on a Single Program Multiple Data architecture.
+\mb{To address high-dimensional inverse problems exceeding the memory of a single computing device}, this work introduces a distributed PnP Split Gibbs sampler implemented on a Single Program Multiple Data architecture.
 It builds on PnP-ULA~\cite{Laumont2022} to leverage a prior based on a lightweight CNN denoiser.
 The proposed sampler exploits the locality of the operators involved in the algorithm for an efficient implementation on a multi-GPU architecture, numerically equivalent to its serial counterpart.

 Experiments on high-dimensional inpainting and deconvolution problems illustrated the quality of the estimates obtained with the proposed approach, comparing different choices of denoisers.
 The proposed distributed implementation exhibits both strong and weak scaling behaviour.
 Moreover, it enabled efficient sampling of high-resolution $4096^2$ color images, impossible to address with a serial sampler.